sahilm/reddit.js/README.md

   <script src="reddit.min.js"></script>
 ```

 The `reddit` variable is exported which can be used to talk to the Reddit API.
+The `examples` directory includes usage with pure DOM API.
+More sophisticated examples are on the way!

 ```javascript
   // Fetch the 5 hottest posts on /r/awww